 Channel options:

 - Formal idea management system.
-A platform like Hives.co where employees submit, discuss, and track ideas
+A platform like Hives.co where employees submit, discuss, and track ideas.

 - Regular all-hands forums.
-Town halls where people can raise issues publicly
+Town halls where people can raise issues publicly.

 - Manager one-on-ones.
-Regular conversations between employees and supervisors
+Regular conversations between employees and supervisors.

 Step 3: Define What Happens With the Input

-This is critical.
+This is the critical step.
 Decide in advance:

 - Who evaluates ideas?
 A committee, a manager, a cross-functional team?